 Detecting Other Problems

-While it’s recommended that everyone receive regular eye exams – usually every two years for most people – it’s not realistic to think that everyone follows that recommendation, so there are many people who may have vision problems that they won’t know about until they receive a comprehensive eye exam.
+Professionals recommend that everyone receive regular eye exams – usually every two years for most people.
+However, it’s not realistic to think that everyone follows that recommendation.
+So, there are many people who may have vision problems they won’t know about until they receive a comprehensive eye exam.

 Comprehensive eye exams can also reveal other health issues in addition to vision problems.
-Eye doctors can detect conditions such as diabetes, multiple sclerosis, rheumatoid arthritis, high blood pressure and cholesterol levels, as well as Crohn’s disease just by examining your eyes.
-The reason eye doctors can detect these conditions is because your eyes are made up of blood vessels and nerves that these conditions can have an effect on.
+Eye doctors can detect conditions such as diabetes, multiple sclerosis, rheumatoid arthritis, high blood pressure and cholesterol levels.
+They can also detect Crohn’s disease just by examining your eyes.
+The reason eye doctors can detect these conditions is that your eyes are made up of blood vessels and nerves.
+These conditions mainly affect blood vessels and nerves throughout the body, including your eyes.

 Improving Eyesight with 3-D Viewing and Vision Training

-That’s not to say that everyone with depth perception issues will notice an improvement in their vision after watching 3-D movies, but for some, depending on what the cause of their depth perceptions issues is, it may help to improve their vision and give them a different perspective on their surroundings.
+That’s not to say that everyone with depth perception issues will notice an improvement in their vision after watching 3-D movies.
+Some viewers may see improvement in their vision and find a different perspective on their surroundings.
+It all depends on the nature of their issues.

-Over the years, many people with vision problems have started viewing 3-D images, such as Magic Eye images, in order to improve their vision.
-If you aren’t familiar with Magic Eye images, they are illustrations of different colors and shapes put together that contain a hidden 3-D image in them.
+Over the years, many people with vision problems have started viewing 3-D images in order to improve their vision.
+One example of these images is Magic Eye images.
+Magic Eye images are illustrations of different colors and shapes put together that contain a hidden 3-D image in them.
 When you stare at the illustration and focus on what you’re looking at, you can see the 3-D image pop off the page.

-These 3-D images are excellent exercises to do to strengthen your eyes and you can find books and illustrations like these online and in bookstores if you’re interested in trying them, but there are also many other types of eye exercises you can try.
+These 3-D images are excellent exercises to do to strengthen your eyes.
+You can find books and illustrations like these online and in book stores if you’re interested in trying them, but there are also many other types of eye exercises you can try.
+Adding just a few exercises to your workout regimen will help strengthen your eyes and prevent serious vision issues later on in life.

 Depending on what kind of vision problems you have, eye vitamins can have a great impact on how well you can see without corrective lenses.
 The Ocu-Plus Formula contains 17 of the best vitamins, minerals, and herbs to improve vision so much that you no longer need corrective lenses.
 With eye vitamins, you can start strengthening your vision now to ensure a longer, happier, bright vision future.